 - Heat a cast-iron skillet or griddle over medium heat and gently transfer one of the tortillas from the parchment paper to the pan.
 If you’ve made cassava tortillas before, you’ll notice how much sturdier these are.

-- Cook until dark golden brown, then gently flip and cook the other side.
+- Cook until deep golden brown, then gently flip and cook the other side.
 These will be darker if using unbleached flour.
 Repeat with remaining tortillas and stack cooked tortillas on a large plate, covered with a damp paper towel.

+Best served immediately.
 Refrigerate in a zip top bag with air removed up to 4 days.
 Reheat gently in a pan or toaster oven.